 What is Etsy?
 It is a unique online marketplace where sellers can sell UNIQUE things.
 According to their website:

-Types of claims that might be made through Etsy?
+Types of DMCA infringement claims that might be made through Etsy?

-Some of the top types of claims you might see a party raise are:
+Some of the top types of infringement claims you might see a party raise in regard to an Etsy store are:

-- A business is using your copyrighted artwork on your homemade products (ex. fashion accessories, jewelry, household items, interior design items, stuff for pets, gifts, educational and toys, tech products, gag gifts, etc.)
+- A business is using your copyrighted artwork on your homemade products (ex. fashion accessories, jewelry, household items, interior design items, stuff for pets, wedding gifts, bracelets, gifts, educational and toys, tech products, gag gifts, etc.)

 - A company is using your trademarked logos or slogans on your products (either knowingly or possibly even unintentionally